Statement on Hazing

 Offenses In Addition To Other Penal Provisions

-Copies of the entire hazing law enacted by the Texas legislature are available from the Judicial Affairs office or the hazing bill may be viewed in its entirety at the "Texas Legislature Online" Web site at: http://www.legis.state.tx.us/ and select the "Statute" search.
-Information about hazing may be found in the Texas Education Code, Chapter 37, sections 37.151 through 37.157 and Chapter 51, section 51.936.
+Copies of the entire hazing law enacted by the Texas legislature are available from the Judicial Affairs office or the hazing bill may be viewed in its entirety at the "Texas Legislature Online" Web site at: https://www.legis.state.tx.us/ and select "Statute" in the additional searches section.
+In the drop-down boxes, select Education Code, Chapter 37, sections 37.151 through 37.158 and Chapter 51, section 51.936.

 For information regarding hazing as defined as misconduct by Baylor University, please see the "Baylor University Student Conduct Code," section III, "Misconduct Defined."